chrikets/moon-rover/README.md

 > ROVER.TORQUE.500

 Click _Run_

 Press _W_

-See what they didn't want you to see
+See what they didn't want you to see.

-The truth is out there
+The truth is out there.

-It's really not that interesting
+It's really not that interesting.

-Dedicated to Cedric
+Dedicated to Cedric <3

 ## Other Credits, Minutiae